 Adding storage options can be a huge perk for many renters.
 You could redo a closet, adding shelving and drawers.
 You could add additional cupboards in the kitchen.
 In the garage, you could add storage space above as well as hooks to hang things like tools and bikes.
 A house with lots of storage is a big perk for many people.
 Adding these options can be done pretty cheaply, but it is these small touches that will make your property stand out even more to potential renters in Ohio and California.

 When it comes time to replace an old appliance, be sure to replace it with something that is energy efficient and not necessarily the lowest-priced model.
 Many renters will love having a nice dishwasher or washer and dryer in their space.
 Getting something with a few bells and whistles can be a huge perk for many people.
 And if you needed to replace the appliance anyway, its almost a no-brainer.
 That said, don’t go out and spend a ton of money replacing all of the appliances.
 Wait until they need to be replaced before you begin shopping around for the latest stove.

 Updating fixtures around the home will add value and make the property more appealing.
 You can install new lighting or replace the faucets or drawer pulls.
 These accents make a huge difference in the fell of a room.
-Choosing things that are modern, clean, and simple will attract the most potential tenants to your Southern California and Ohio rental property.
+Choosing things that are modern, clean, and simple will attract the most potential tenants to your Ohio and California rental property.
 Fixtures are typically a simple thing to swap out and can be done on your own.